 Pablo A. Guzman, M.D.
 Dr. Guzman has served as our Chief Medical Officer and Senior Vice President of Medical Affairs since January 2023.
 Prior to that, he we a consultant with us beginning January 2015.
 Since 2017, Dr. Guzman has served on the Scientific Advisory Board at Therapeutic Solutions International, Inc., a company focused on immune modulation.
 He received his Bachelor's degree in Biology from St Peter's University in Jersey City in 1971, his Medical Degree from the University of Puerto Rico School of Medicine in 1975, and his Interventional Cardiology Fellowship at The Johns Hopkins Hospital in Baltimore in 1980.
 He is Board certified in Internal Medicine (1978) and Cardiovascular Diseases (1981).
 He joined the staff at Johns Hopkins in 1980 and his duties included patient care, teaching, and both clinical and basic science research in the dog lab.
 He has over 30 articles in peer reviewed journals and many abstracts, some of them presented in national meetings including the American Heart Association and the American College of Cardiology.
-While at Hopkins, he became a Fellow of the American Heart Association Council on Clinical Cardiology, a member of the North American Society of Pacing and Electrophysiology, and a Fellow of The American College of Cardiology and served as the Assistant Director of the cardiac catheterization lab and Co-director of the permanent pacemaker lab and Co-director of the cardiac catheterization lab at Baltimore City Hospital (Now Francis Scott Key Hospital).
-Dr. Guzman practiced Medicine/Interventional Cardiology in South Florida for 35 years and in 1987 Dr. Guzman designed and became the Director of the Cardiac Catheterization Lab at Boca Raton Community Hospital (now Boca Regional Hospital) and a Fellow of the Society for Cardiac Angiography and Interventions.
-He then became the Associate Director of the Cardiac catheterization Laboratory at North Ridge Medical Center.
-He is a past president of the Caducean Society of Greater Fort Lauderdale, a past Chief of the Department of Cardiovascular and Pulmonary Diseases at North Ridge Medical Center.
-Dr. Guzman was a managing partner of Cardiology Associates of Fort Lauderdale, and a past member of The Broward County Medical Association and sits on the Board of Trustees at Holy Cross Health, a member of Trinity Health since 2015.
+Dr. Guzman sits on the Board of Trustees at Holy Cross Health, a member of Trinity Health since 2015.
 He sits on the Scientific Advisory Board of Campbell Neurosciences Inc. and Therapeutics Solutions International.

-Non-Employee Directors
+Non-Executive Directors

 Robert G. Finizio.
 Mr. Finizio has served as a member of our board of directors since December 2022.
 Mr. Finizio served in the same capacity at Old ZyVersa from September 2018 to December 2022.
 Mr. Finizio is currently the Executive Director of PleoPharma a, pharmaceutical development company focused on finding safe and effective FDA approved treatments for substance use disorders where therapies are lacking.
 Mr. Finizio is the Co-Founder of TherapeuticsMD Inc., an innovative women's health pharmaceutical company, and served as its Chief Executive Officer and Director from 2008 to November 2021.
-With over 20 years of healthcare experience, Mr. Finizio started his career in an operational role at Endoscopy Specialist, Inc. (ESI), a leader in laparoscopic equipment outsourcing and intraoperative technical support.
-During his tenure at ESI, Mr. Finizio advanced to a regional management role, eventually leaving to join Omnicell Technologies, a leader in pharmacy automation.
-While at Omnicell, Mr. Finizio served as a sales director, ultimately leaving the company to co-found CareFusion in 2001.
-CareFusion was a pioneer in hospital patient safety systems for Medication, Blood, and Specimen verification at the point of care.
-Mr. Finizio co-founded TherapeuticsMD in 2008, combining his background in women's healthcare, pharmaceutical technology, clinical software, and patient safety.
+Mr. Finizio has over 20 years of healthcare experience.
 Mr. Finizio sits on the board of directors for two non-profit organizations, BioFlorida and the Boca Raton Police Foundation.
-Prior to his healthcare career, Mr. Finizio was selected to serve on our board of directors based on his extensive experience with early-stage company development in the healthcare industry.
+Mr. Finizio graduated from the University of Miami with a Bachelor of Arts degree majoring in Premed and Psychology.
+Mr. Finizio was selected to serve on our board of directors based on his extensive experience with early-stage company development in the healthcare industry.
 Mr. Finizio was appointed to our board of directors by ZyVersa pursuant to the Business Combination Agreement.